Scrath1/Pico-LiDAR/README.md

 - L298N DC Motor Driver module
 - Raspberry Pi Pico
 - A3144 Hall Effect Sensor or equivalent
+  Note: The A3144 is a 5V sensor but in my experience will also work when powered using 3.3V.
 - VL53L0X Time-of-Flight sensor module
 - HC-SR04 Ultrasonic Sensor module
 - 6pin 2.54mm female socket connector for VL53L0X sensor